aaronmarkey/Learning-Rust/notes/ch3.md

 Tuples use dot-notation for access: `tup.0` for 400.
 `()` is a special tuple called the *unit*, a valueless tuple, which is returned by expressions automatically if they do not return something.

 Arrays are fixed length, of a single type: `let a = [1, 2, 3];`.
 They are allocated on the stack, not the heap.
-Arrays use dot access: `a[0]` for 1.
+Arrays use bracket access: `a[0]` for 1.
 Out of bounds array access will result in runtime error.

 ## 3.3 - Functions